A handbook of holographic 4-point functions: Change of scheme

 Equation \eqref{Isch} can be greatly simplified and generalized when we start from the half-integer scheme with $\bar{v}_j = 0$.
 First note that, given an amplitude regulated in the half-integer scheme with $u = 1$ and $v_j = 0$, we can obtain for free the amplitude regulated with general $u$ simply by rescaling $\ep \mapsto u \ep$.
 Thus, knowing $\ireg(1, 0)$ to all orders in $\ep$, we also know $\ireg(u, 0)$ to all orders in $\ep$.

 Let us also define $\ireg|_{\ep^n}$ to represent the terms of order $\ep^n$ in a regulated amplitude $\ireg$, so that up to linear order a linearly divergent amplitude is given by

 With this notation in place, one can show the following: \begin{fact} Consider a linearly divergent amplitude $\ireg_{[\Delta_1 \Delta_2 \Delta_3]}$ regulated in the general $(u, v_j)$-scheme.
 The expansion coefficients are given by \end{fact} Not only can we evaluate the finite part for general $(u, v_j)$, we can also evaluate the subleading terms of order $\ep$ provided we know the derivatives of the regulated amplitude with respect to the Bessel indices $\beta_j$.
-We will need the expansion of the amplitude to order $\ep^1$ when we discuss the scheme change for exchange 4-point functions.
+At half-integral Bessel indices the derivatives with respect to the order are known explicitly, see equations \eqref{dKdb12} -- \eqref{dIdb32}.
+Furthermore, we will need the expansion of the amplitude to order $\ep^1$ when we discuss the scheme change for exchange 4-point functions.